 To figure out a routine for IAS preparation, candidates should assess their own strengths and mental stamina.
-It is important to sustain the initial interest and energy throughout your preparation time, till you clear the civil services exam.
+It is important to sustain the initial interest and energy throughout your preparation time, until you clear the civil services exam.
 That is why aspirants are suggested to take it easy on the number of hours of studies and focus more on the quality than the quantity.

 Tips to improve the quality of studies:

 - Learn smart studying